ManishhKapal/Rapid-Police-Service-App-using-Flutter-Firebase/README.md

 ## Rapid Police Service App (Flutter & Firebase)

-70% of the Application is completed will complete it with future updates.
+70% of the application is completed will complete it with future updates.
 This mobile application provides a fast and efficient way to connect with police services during emergencies.
 Built with Flutter and Firebase, it offers real-time location sharing for a swift police response.

 ### Features